 Unless I am booked in for a session at my Pilates studio, I typically hold my exercise plans each day VERY VERY loosely.
 This means that I tend to have a general idea upon waking as to whether or not I plan to enjoy some form of exercise or relax into a rest day but for the most part I let my body’s intuition be the guide and I'm always open to changing direction based on that.
 The ultimate question I hold in my mind when it comes to exercise is, “What would feel good today?”

 Humans tend to do repeatedly what feels good on some level.
 So why don't we aim to invoke feelings of pleasure during movement instead of plying people with statistics and bullshit body shaming.
 Let's help people uncover rewards that stretch beyond the physical appearance of their bodies!
 Let's up level our consciousness around movement!
-Trust me, tearing down tired old, oppressive constructs can be a super fun side hustle!
+Trust me, tearing down tired old, oppressive constructs can be super fun!

 What we need more of now are motivational movement “WHYs” that we can truly get excited about.
 Here are a few of mine;

-My practice no longer has anything to do with why or how I “should” be exercising (shoulds are so 2000's anyway).
+My practice no longer has anything to do with why or how I “should” be exercising.
 Intuitive Exercise, for me, paints a picture that is so much richer and more colorful than anything I could have experienced when I was using movement solely to try and control and punish my body.
 It's given me freedom I didn't know I had been seeking.

 “EARN YOUR BODY”